FTG (band): History

-FTG originally was a group of musicians, studio musicians who worked as a studio sessionist in FGM (Family Group Malaysia) which formerly managed by pop artists such as Zaiton Sameon, Byahh and ingrid and Eddie Hamid.
+FTG was originally a group of musicians who worked as a studio sessionist in FGM (Family Group Malaysia) which was formerly managed by pop artists such as Zaiton Sameon and Eddie Hamid.

 EP were recording their first overtones "Thrash Metal" Malaysia is the first released to the market.
 IT releasing by FGM since 1992.
-A few weeks later a record company called VSP also produce Cromok demo-EP, "Image of Purity" (a record in Woolongong, Sydney, Australia).
-Both recording becomes the starting point for the recordings that thrash metal in the Malaysian music industry.
+A few weeks later a record company called VSP also produced a Cromok demo-EP, titled "Image of Purity" (a record in Wollongong, Sydney, Australia).
+Both recordings became the starting point for the rise of thrash metal in the Malaysian music industry.

-FTG Group to highlight the image Thrash metal and very popular funfair nationwide.
-Lately they prefer taking the direction of music but still maintain agressif less reluctant metal music itself.
+FTG Group to highlight the image of Thrash metal and its popularity nationwide.
+Lately they prefer taking a different route of music but still maintain aggressive less reluctant metal music itself.
 They also tend to produce the album in Malay language, and no longer use the English language.

 After the album "To The Front", vocalist Bart left the band and was replaced by Tajul.
-Although some criticize the inclusion of the new vocalist, but they will produce their first album with new vocalist Tajul that "I am not Care" and not until a week that criticized the album reach sales of 50 thousand units, and also a platinum award.
+Although some criticize the inclusion of the new vocalist, they produced an album with the new vocalist Tajul titled "Aku Tak Peduli" and not until a week the criticized album reached sales of 50 thousand units, and also a platinum award.

 At the end of 2006, the original bass player, Mie (also known as Mie FTG) started playing bass for a reggae band, Pure Vibracion.
-In 2008, Hashim from Sil Khannaz replace him as the bass player templates sessionist.
+In 2008, Hashim from Sil Khannaz replaced him as the bass player templates sessionist.